macius702/ICPWill/README.md

 - **Proof of Life:** The system sends reminders to execute the `i_am_alive` function or checks if there has been any activity on a certain identity.

-- **Monetization Options**: The fee needs to cover the cycles for this smart contract, including e.g BTC fees -- at setting up the testament
+- **Monetization Options**: The fee needs to cover the cycles for this smart contract, including e.g BTC fees
+    - when setting up the testament
- -- at the time of payout to the beneficiaries.
+    - at the time of payout to the beneficiaries.
 - **The testator options:**
     - The will can be made visible in a register of wills.
     - Can reveal information about pending assets to: